 Professional Experience: Mr. Döpfner has served as a director since May 1, 2014.
 Mr. Döpfner is Chairman and CEO of Axel Springer SE.
 Holding a stake of about 22%, Mr. Döpfner is also one of Axel Springer's largest shareholders.
-Axel Springer is the leading digital publisher in Europe and is active in more than 40 countries.
-Publishing brands include BILD, WELT, INSIDER and POLITICO.
-Since Mr. Döpfner became CEO in 2002, Axel Springer revenues from digital activities increased from €117 million to €2.3 billion and worldwide digital audience expanded to more than 400 million users.
-Mr. Döpfner is also a member of the Board of Directors of Netflix Inc.
+Axel Springer is one of the leading digital publishers in the US with brands such as INSIDER, MORNING BREW, and POLITICO.
+And the largest European media outlet with publications like WELT, BILD, and Upday.
+He has been CEO since January 2002 and focused on the digital transformation of the company ever since.
+Under his leadership, Axel Springer introduced paid content models and diversified revenue streams through strategic investments.
+Today, over 80% of the group's revenues come from its digital activities.
+Mr. Döpfner is also a member of the Board of Directors of Netflix, Inc.